Notification: Finalists in late August, Winners in October

 This page is restricted to registered members only.

 First-time user?
 Register now to receive FREE email contest updates, news, results, deadline reminders and more.
 Rest assured, information submitted here is held in strict confidence.
 MovieBytes never sells or in any way distributes email names or addresses.
 We promise!

 Forget your password?
 Never got one?
 You can have one emailed to you immediately by clicking here.

-HONORABLE MENTION (alphabetical by author):
+HONORABLE MENTION (alphabetical by title):

 An interview with screenwriter Danny Howell regarding the Hollywood Symposium Writing Competition.